 City Surplus Site 2 is adjacent to City Surplus Site 1 (described above) and is located approximately 500 feet north of the Center Street and South Street intersection (Site P-2 on Figure 1J-2.1).
 The site is 6.5 acres and is currently zoned M-1.
 The City of Orange Cove, Blossom Heights, LLC, and Universal Properties completed the purchase and sale agreement on December 14, 2022, including recordation of a covenant requiring 15 percent affordable housing for future development of the property.
-City staff is working closely with the developer to complete the rezoning of the property to R-3 prior to the start of the Housing Element planning period (see Program 3).
+As of January 2024, the developer has submitted an application to rezone the property to R-3 zoning and the environmental document is underway.
+City staff is working closely with the developer to complete entitlements for the site by the end of 2024, the rezoning of the property to R-3 prior to the start of the Housing Element planning period (see Program 3).
 The prospective developer, Blossom Heights, LLC, intends to develop the site with a 100 percent affordable housing project at a project density of 25 dwelling units per acre.
-However, for purposes of this analysis, realistic density assumptions for R-3 are conservatively applies to this, similarly to City Surplus Site 1.
+However, for purposes of this analysis, realistic density assumptions for R-3 are conservatively applieds to this, similarly to City Surplus Site 1.
 This site therefore has capacity for approximately 105 lower-income units.